 corresponding Federal Regulations.
 The Federal government allocates LIHTCs to each state according to a population-based formula.
 At the state level, Housing Credit Agencies administer the LIHTCs to owners of housing developments according to their state Qualified Allocation Plan, which must meet Federal

 The Wisconsin Housing and Economic Development Authority (WHEDA) is responsible for allocating and administering LIHTCs in Wisconsin.
-Since the inception of the LIHTC program, WHEDA has allocated $326.2 million in tax credits, creating 51,940 units of housing in 1,135 developments across the state.
-These
+Since the inception of the LIHTC program, WHEDA has allocated nearly $342 million in tax credits, resulting in the development and rehabilitation of more than 53,000 units of rental housing for low- to moderate-income families, seniors, and persons with special needs.

 LIHTCs are used by developers to achieve lower rents that are affordable for low- and moderate-income households.
 Many LIHTC properties also include market-rate units that are available to households regardless of income.